HSBC's tycoon ties propel it to highest-ever rank as Asian deal advisor

-BRIEF-Shenzhen Huaqiang Industry to pay FY 2016 annual div on May 12

-* Says it will pay cash dividend of 2 yuan per 10 shares (before tax) to shareholders of record on May 11, for FY 2016

-HONG KONG, Sept 18 HSBC Holdings PLC has shot to second rank among banks advising Asian firms on merger deals, its highest ever, due to ties to one man: Hong Kong tycoon and the region's richest man, Li Ka-shing.
+HONG KONG HSBC Holdings PLC has shot to second rank among banks advising Asian firms on merger deals, its highest ever, due to ties to one man: Hong Kong tycoon and the region's richest man, Li Ka-shing.

 The rise from 19th place is the product of a strategy championed by Chief Executive Stuart Gulliver of increasing collaboration between lending operations and its investment bank, by encouraging borrowers to also hire HSBC for deals.